voxy/django-audio-recorder/README.md

 # Django Audio Recorder

-Create a javascript audio recorder and save the audio file using django.
+Create a javascript audio recorder and save audio files using django.

 ## Installation